ncatlab/nlab-content/pages/1/2/4/0/421/content.md

 * [Cartesian coordinates](#CartesianCoordinates)

-Each of these has its advantages and disadvantages, depending on aplication.
-But of course there is a simple coordinate transformation that exhibits an explicit [[homeomorphism]] between the two:
+Each of these has its advantages and disadvantages, depending on application, but of course there is a simple coordinate transformation that exhibits an explicit [[homeomorphism]] between the two:

 * [Transformation between Barycentric and Cartesian coordinates](#CoordinateTransformation).